koubajirka/modal-harmonic-response-vibration-table-unit/README.md

 ## Description
 This is a preview of my ANSYS project devoted to modal analysis and harmonic response of a testing vibration table unit.
-The unit is inspired by a real testing table in a real dynamic testing facility (see image).
+The unit is inspired by a real testing table in a real dynamic testing facility (see images).

 ![foto](images/table.jpg)

 Key features: